your French knitting companion

 Frequently Asked Questions

 Can I convert a raglan pattern to set-in sleeves?
-Technically yes, but it's complex โ all shaping changes and you'll need to calculate sleeve cap shaping.
-Easier to find a pattern in your preferred construction.
+Technically yes, but it involves substantial recalculation.
+All shaping changes completely โ€” you need to calculate armhole depth, armhole curve bind-offs, sleeve cap height, and sleeve cap shaping rows from scratch.
+The ease allowances also shift.
+It is generally more practical to find a pattern already written in your preferred construction than to convert between the two.

 Ready to knit your next sweater?
-Try La Maille โ upload a photo of any sweater style and get a custom pattern with the right construction for that design.
+Try La Maille โ€” upload a photo of any sweater style and get a custom pattern with the right construction for that design.